Beyond the toddler years

 Similarly, in terms of interpersonal skills, it is useful to appreciate that our words are actions.
 We can hurt or heal with words.
 So, while one promotes linking words with feelings, one also needs to be aware of the impact on others of the words and verbalizing.
 As Aristotle said, “Anyone can become angry—that is easy.
 But to be angry with the right person, to the right degree, at the right time, for the right purpose, and in the right way—that is not easy” (The Nicomachean Ethics).

-We are exploring the origins of human development and what we call the three keys: Emotions, language, and cognition.
+We are exploring the origins of human development and what we call the three keys: emotions, language, and cognition.
 This month's Newsletter completed our investigation of language.
-Next month we will begin to examine cognition (reason, self-awareness, intelligence, meaning, perceiving and acquiring knowledge).
-We then will be ready to address how these three keys may aid us in addressing some of the major problems in our society.
+Next month, we will begin to examine cognition (reason, self-awareness, intelligence, meaning, perceiving and acquiring knowledge).
+We then will be ready to discuss how these three keys may aid us in addressing some of the major problems in our society.

 BOOK OF THE MONTH

-The author, Malcolm Mitchell, is a professional football player for the New England Patriots.
+The Magician's Hat Author: Malcolm Mitchell Art: Dennis Campay The author, Malcolm Mitchell, is a professional football player for the New England Patriots.
 He is dedicated to inspiring children to read.
 The Magician’s Hat is a story about encouraging children to “Follow your dreams, and they will take you wherever you want to go.”
-This is one of the many ways of saying: Try to elicit from children their interests, and then support that pursuit.
+This is one of the many ways of saying: Try to elicit from children their interests and then support that pursuit.